Ethereal Planes, Tragedy, and Creepy Kids

-Like the Prohibition lounge on Fifth Avenue, today it’s a lively bar with a secret entrance that we will happily show you.
-But in a previous life, the stylish tiled arches of the bar saw more dead bodies than any other room in the city.
+Like the Prohibition lounge on Fifth Avenue, today, it’s a lively bar with a secret entrance that we will happily show you.
+But in a previous life, the bar’s stylish tiled arches saw more dead bodies than any other room in the city.
 It was for a period in the mid 19th Century the city morgue.
 The bartenders remain mute about the hauntings they have seen.

 Looking for family friendly activities in San Diego

-Our tour covers the grizzly history of San Diego, but rest assured our aim is not to terrify.
-We have had tour-goers claim to have felt supernatural presences during our daily events, but we have welcomed countless young ghost hunters and never had a report of nightmares.
+Our tour covers the grizzly history of San Diego, but rest assured, our aim is not to terrify.
+We have had tour-goers claim to have felt a supernatural presence during our daily events, but we have welcomed countless young ghost hunters and never had a report of nightmares.